yasasgit/web-dev-sdg/README.txt

 *99th of best countries to invest in businesses.
 *Details about airports and other
 * Investors expect more women employment so we prioritize women (news ekakta gannath puluwan)
-* why you should invest (goals, summary taxes, policies, pdf link, will reduce taxes if investing in rural areas, should engage in after investment care, acknowledging the demonstration effects from satisfied Investors, the potential foe reinvestments, and the potential for cluster-development because of follow up investments)
+* why you should invest
+(goals, summary taxes, policies, pdf link, will reduce taxes if investing in rural areas, should engage in after investment care, acknowledging the demonstration effects from satisfied Investors, the potential foe reinvestments, and the potential for cluster-development because of follow up investments)

 2 Investor zone

 3future of economics
-*mechanism to enter database (api laga data thiyawna hama disthikema lamai karana degrees gana)
+*mechanism to enter database
 * NVQ also can enter data(not faced AL but in higher level NVQ )

 4innovate